ElhanM/ws-chat-app/README.md

 run `nvm use` to use the correct node version

-front end installed with `npx create-next-app@latest` bacn end installed with `nest new api`
+front end installed with `npx create-next-app@latest` back end installed with `nest new api`